 State law (SB 330) mandates that "protected units" are replaced with comparably affordable units when a residential building is demolished and redeveloped.
 The City will codify and extend replacement provisions pursuant to State law beyond the established sunset date.
+The City will require that developers notify existing and prospective tenants of their tenant rights as provided both under SB 330 as well as Oakland's Just Cause for Eviction Notice.
+The City will require developers to comply with applicable tenant right to refusal provisions.
 Further, the City will engage in strict monitoring and enforcement of the law to ensure replacement units are provided.
-This will include active outreach to developers to ensure they are aware of and comply with replacement unit provisions.
+This will include active outreach to developers to ensure they are aware of and comply with replacement unit provisions, and the maintenance of a displaced tenant database.
 The City will require that any demolition proposals include sufficient relocation assistance and right to return to the new replacement units.

-Responsible Party: Oakland Planning & Building Department; Oakland Department of Housing and Community Development Potential Funding Source: General Plan Surcharge and permit fees Timeframe: Ongoing, 2023-2031 Objectives: Codify and extend local replacement unit provisions to ensure compliance and prevent displacement.
+Responsible Party: Oakland Planning & Building Department; Oakland Department of Housing and Community Development